 Instead of putting them down, say: “I love you and I see a lot in you.
 I’m calling you UP to a new way of responding.

 Thank you for listening when it’s time to listen.
 Thank you for talking when it’s time to talk.

 And thank you for putting your hands to work when it’s time to get the job done.”

 As Moms, Dads, Educators, and Coaches, we can be intentional about the words we choose to say to our children and students.

-We can stop calling them OUT which invites negativity, criticism, and shame.
-Instead, we can call them UP to more, to all that they were meant to be, which invites hope, belief, and blessings on their future.
+Calling them OUT invites negativity, criticism, and shame.
+On the other hand, calling them UP to more, to all that they were meant to be, invites hope, belief, and blessings for their future.

 So what does calling them Up sound like?
 What should you be saying instead?
 Watch this video podcast as we talk about obedience, whining and complaining, diligence, and high energy,

 KEEP CALLING OUT THE GOLD IN THEM.

 They are valuable.
 They can make right decisions.
 You know that they can follow through.
 They can lend a helping hand, and they can share.

 Why is it that sometimes it’s easier to focus on your children’s issues than looking for and pointing out what can be admired about them, the gold?